Title: Associate Professor, Joseph Weinberger Chair of Acting for the Lyric Stage

 In addition to directing and developing new works during his graduate studies, Vincent was a company member of Building Home, which uses theater-making to facilitate and stimulate public conversation and community engagement as a civic practice.

-Vincent recently directed the regional premiere of First Date with the Ensemble Theatre of Cincinnati “DeGeorge’s blocking, pacing and tone are just right for the piece, with moments of genius apparent“ -Scott Cain/Talkin’ Broadway.
+Vincent directed the regional premiere of First Date with the Ensemble Theatre of Cincinnati “DeGeorge’s blocking, pacing and tone are just right for the piece, with moments of genius apparent“ -Scott Cain/Talkin’ Broadway.
 His most recent film, 18 Mornings, with cinematographer David Mallin to be released this summer.
 Vincent spent two summers on faculty with the CCM Summer Opera Studio.
-Summer 2017, Vincent taught at the Beijing Dance Academy.
+May '17 and December '19, Vincent taught at the Beijing Dance Academy.

 Vincent is proud to be on faculty, teaching and directing (Godspell, 2017; Evita, 2018; TBD, 2019) at Music Academy International’s Musical Theatre Performance Studio in Mezzano, Italy.